How Does Warm Weather Affect Siding?

 In this post from our vinyl siding installers at Budget Exteriors, we’re breaking down the impact of summer and warm weather on your siding.
 Give us a call to discuss siding solutions for your Minnesota home today!

 One of the beautiful things about living in the seven-county metro area is that we get to enjoy all four seasons.
 And for a place that can get hit hard with snow and ice during the winter, we certainly still get our share of summer heat.
-As professional vinyl siding installers, we often encounter questions about how the sun affects vinyl siding.
+As professional vinyl siding installers, we often encounter questions from our clients about how the summer uptick of heat and humidity affects vinyl siding.
+In our experience, though, neither do very much!

 While the humidity can warp wood and some types of engineered wood siding, vinyl is resistant to humidity damage, making it one of the best siding choices for Minnesota homes.